vipuldcoder/mhwkb.github.io/MHWKB_GROUP.md

 ## The Present (a.k.a.
 About)
 I do not contribute to every project listed on the group page.
-The maintainers of the projects have no affiliation with me or the projects I own, nor do they necessarily any of the projects I maintain.
+The maintainers of the projects have no affiliation with me or the projects I own, nor do they necessarily endorse or contribute to any of the projects I maintain.
 I sometimes sync with the repos owned by other project maintainers, and as a result, the fork moves to the top of the group page.

 There are no requirements to be a member.
 If you would like to request an invitation to join, please